Alfred-Mountfield/outbreak-sim/python/synthetic_environments/README.md

 * In Jupyter open up the [population_gen.ipynb](population_gen.ipynb) notebook

-* Update the boundary, and download a osm.pbf [bbbike](https://extract.bbbike.org/) if it crosses normal geographic boundaries, otherwise use pyrosm to automatically download one like "Greater London"
+* Update the boundary, and download a osm.pbf [bbbike](https://extract.bbbike.org/) if it crosses normal geographic boundaries, otherwise use Pyrosm to automatically download one from [Geofabrik](http://download.geofabrik.de/) like " Greater London"

 * TODO WIP